Teaching assistant

 Although not essential, the following qualifications can provide a useful introduction to the sector and an understanding of the knowledge and skills you need to work with children or young people in primary, secondary or special schools:

-• Level 3 Award in Supporting Teaching and Learning in Schools.
+- Level 3 Award in Supporting Teaching and Learning

-You can take these without working in an education setting.
+These are knowledge-based qualifications, and you can take them without working in an education setting.

-It's also possible to train to be a teaching assistant through taking an intermediate or advanced apprenticeship (Levels 2 and 3).
+It's also possible to train to be a teaching assistant through taking an advanced Level 3 (A-level) teaching assistant apprenticeship.
 You'll work in a school during your training and will be paid a salary.
+After completing the apprenticeship, it may be possible to move into a higher level teaching assistant (HLTA) role or a specialist teaching assistant role.
+Find an apprenticeship.

 Individual schools set their own entry requirements for jobs, so check vacancies carefully to find out what skills, experiences and teaching assistant qualifications they're looking for.

-You'll also need to undergo an enhanced criminal records check through the Disclosure and Barring Service or Disclosure Scotland.
+You'll also need to undergo an enhanced criminal records check through the Disclosure and Barring Service (England and Wales) or Disclosure Scotland.

 Skills